didier-wenzek/blog/README.md

-# blog

-Exploring functional programming and database design
+# Exploring functional programming and database design

 The guiding theme of this project is to revisit an established technology — __databases__ — and to explore it through the lens of __functional programming languages__ and __type systems__.